University of Minnesota fraternities and sororities: Women's MGC chapters

-Honor, professional, service and recognition societies
+Honor, professional, service, and recognition societies

-Honorific, professional and service organizations have a similarly long history of activity on the University of Minnesota campus.
+Honorific, professional, and service organizations have a similarly long history of activity on the University of Minnesota campus.
 These are coordinated through academic departments, not the OFSL.
-They use similar naming conventions for chapter and national organizational hierarchy, and Greek Letters as identification.
+They use similar naming conventions for chapter and national organizational hierarchy, and Greek letters as identification.
 Some of these are populated by graduate students, a few exclusively so.
 As a rule, the honor and professional societies focus on specific academic, professional, or service missions.
 Historically too there has been significant crossover and cooperation between types; some professional societies have revised themselves into non-residential honor groups.
 In contrast, several professional organizations have gone the other direction to a conference among the academic and social chapters.
 But most remain oriented toward senior students (including 3rd and 4th year students) and graduate students.
 Social/academic fraternity or sorority membership is not a requirement for these groups.
-Individuals who meet a group's criteria may join or be "tapped," or asked to join, as may non-Greek students.
+Individuals who meet a group's criteria may join or be "tapped," or asked to join.
 Multiple affiliations may be allowable as membership is frequently not exclusive to one group – see individual societies for details.
 Activity varies; some of the professional and service groups are residential, while the honors societies may meet only quarterly or annually, if at all.
-The cut-off line where any campus organization falls within these headings or without is by long-established convention; those formed prior to 1990 are listed under the subheadings used by various volumes of the Baird's Manual of American College Fraternities, which for more than a century has been the data source of record for such organizations.
+The cut-off line where any campus organization falls within these headings or without is by long-established convention; those formed before 1990 are listed under the subheadings used by various volumes of the Baird's Manual of American College Fraternities, which for more than a century has been the data source of record for such organizations.
 Newer groups have been placed in categories similar to Baird's.
-The latest version of Baird's, 1991, was published before the national development of some of the societies here, and therefore, position and inclusion is, in some cases, assumptive.
+The latest version of Baird's, 1991, was published before the national development of some of the societies here, and therefore, position and inclusion are, in some cases, assumptive.

 Honor and recognition societies

 Honor societies recognize students who excel academically or as leaders among their peers, usually within a specific academic discipline.
-Because of the age, size and research focus of the University of Minnesota, it hosts a wide variety of these organizations.
+Because of the age, size, and research focus of the University of Minnesota, it hosts a wide variety of these organizations.
 Members commonly include the society on their résumé/CV, which may serve to bolster grad school acceptance, publishing merit, and professional opportunities.

-Listed by date of local founding with national conference membership, these are co-ed, non-residential, achievement-based organizations which self-select members based on published criteria.
+Listed by date of local founding with national conference membership, these are co-ed, non-residential, achievement-based organizations that self-select members based on published criteria.